-The empirical findings that HGFs on average are both younger than other firms and over-represented in new and rapidly growing industries is interesting when combined with the research which finds that young firms seem to be more prone to explore new fields of knowledge with radically new innovations with a great economic potential, while large and mature firms dominate established areas (see, e.g., Almeida 1999).
-There is also evidence that old and large firms dominate process innovations, while young and small firms play a greater role in product innovations - an important distinction, as product innovations appear to be more important for long-run growth (see, e.g., Acs et al. 1999, and Acs and Audretsch 2005).
+industries is interesting when combined with the research which finds that young firms seem to be more prone to explore new fields of knowledge with radically new innovations with a great economic potential, while large and mature firms dominate established areas (see, e.g., Almeida (1999)).
+There is also evidence that old and large firms dominate process innovations, while young and small firms play a greater role in product innovations - an important distinction, as product innovations appear to be more important for long-run growth (see, e.g., Acs et al. (1999), and Acs and Audretsch (2005)).
 Audretsch (2006) summarizes the literature on innovations in small (often young) versus large (mostly old) firms and find small firms to be more innovative in some industries, particularly in new and dynamic industries.
 A number of explanations to this pattern have been suggested.
-For instance, Hannan and Friedman (1984) conclude that young and small firms are more flexible, since organizational inertia increases with age and size.23
+For instance, Hannan and Freeman (1984) conclude that young and small firms are more flexible, since organizational inertia increases with age and size.

 The size distribution of firms (i.e., the relation between the number of small-sized and the number of large-sized firms), as well as the density of firms (i.e., the number of firms) in different size classes have consequences for the functioning of competence blocs and the prevalence of HGFs.
 First, the possibility of reaching a critical mass in the competence bloc increases with the number of actors.
-With many firms there are more individuals with the requisite competence to organise productive activities and to run firms, which in turn implies a broader and more varied competence base from which business ideas can be generated and exploited.
+With many firms there are more individuals with the requisite competence to organize productive activities and to run firms, which in turn implies a broader and more varied competence base from which business ideas can be generated and exploited.
 This is important for the efficient matching of new technologies with competent actors who recognize and exploit the potential profits of new ideas.
 The density of firms in different size classes is probably important because firms of different sizes might require different managerial competence.
 For instance, managers from large traditional manufacturing firms may have difficulties managing new, small biotech firms due to differences in corporate culture.
 Second, there is arguably a positive relationship between the number of actors and the number of experiments carried out, since each actor or group of actors can perform a limited number of experiments.

-23 Holmström (1989) provides an excellent review and explication of the incentive and governance mechanisms that give small firms a comparative advantage in innovative activities.
+&lt;sup>7 Holmström (1989) provides an excellent review and explication of the incentive and governance mechanisms that give small firms a comparative advantage in innovative activities.

 While studies show that organic growth has a larger effect on net employment than acquired growth, it would be wrong to infer from this fact that organic growth should be promoted and acquired growth avoided.
 The latter is important for reallocating employment and other resources to more productive uses.
-Hence, HGFs growing externally may be of crucial importance for productivity growth, and may in turn spur new entrepreneurial opportunities (Holcombe 2003).
-Klepper and Simons (2005), for instance, show that growing industries typically experience shakeouts in which the number of firms after some time falls sharply due to exits, mergers and acquisitions.
+Hence, HGFs growing externally may be of crucial importance for productivity growth, and may in turn spur new entrepreneurial opportunities (Holcombe, 2003).
+Klepper and Simons (2005), for instance, show that growing industries typically experience shakeouts in which the number of firms after some time falls sharply due to exits, mergers, and acquisitions.
 This gives rise to a pattern in the course of the evolution of an industry: Initially, the number of firms is very large, but as the industry grows and matures the selection process rapidly reduces the number of firms.
-It therefore seems normal that HGFs in mature industries grow through acquisitions of less efficient competitors.24
+It therefore seems normal that HGFs in mature industries grow through acquisitions of less efficient competitors.